Yayaka/Amorphos/specification/message.md

 ## Timeout

-Yayaka Protocol doesn't specify about timeout of messages.
+YMP doesn't specify about timeout of messages.

 ## JSON format